Introduced range in New Zealand.

 With the black-footed ferret (Mustela nigripes) having “ferret” in its name despite not being an actual ferret (Mustela [putorius] furo), the fisher (Pekania pennanti) being called a “fisher cat” when it is neither a cat nor catches fish, the wolverine (Gulo gulo) being nicknamed a “glutton” when they are not gluttonous, and ferret-badgers being called… well, “ferret-badgers”, it is easy to understand why so many people unfamiliar with mustelids are confused over what they are and their nature.
 While we understand that these are just common names and nicknames, certain misnomers (especially when used in popular culture) have contributed to a giant confusing mess with often little to no clarity for those who seek it.

 To be clear, we respect cultures and do not believe in telling others what they should call an animal.
-However, that does not change the reality that many common names and nicknames for mustelids in English are not only confusing, they can potentially be harmful when they lead to behavioural misconceptions or mistaken identity.
+However, that does not change the reality that many common names and nicknames for mustelids in English are not only confusing, they can potentially be harmful when they lead to behavioural misconceptions or species misidentification.
 While scientific names are helpful for clarity, it is unrealistic to expect the average person to pay attention to them or use them in casual conversation, especially since they are not always provided in media or arguably that memorable or pronounceable.
 This is why regardless of the reason a mustelid was given a particular name, on this website we feel it is important to let people know certain names can be misleading, so they can be better informed and help lesson much of the avoidable confusions.

 A tip regarding “American” in mustelid common names

 Whatever the definition or opinion of what it means to be an American, when it comes to mustelid common names in English, it is safe to say the term usually refers to the continent of North America.
 This is because the often so-called American marten (Martes americana), American mink (Neogale vison), and American stoat (Mustela richardsonii) are native to both the United States and Canada, with species like the American badger (Taxidea taxus) also being native to these countries and Mexico.
+What can also be confusing is that many native English speakers only associate the term American with the United States, so it can mislead some into thinking these species are exclusively native to or found in said country.
+The “American marten”, for example, has a significantly larger range in Canada compared to the United States.

-Many native English speakers only associate the term American with the United States, so it can mislead some into thinking these species are exclusively native to or found in said country.
-Of course there would be more clarity if these species simply had North added to their common names to undoubtedly refer to the continent (or northern half of the Americas), but this is usually not the case outside of our website.
-However, for some reason an exception is made for Lontra canadensis, which is often called the North American river otter.
+Of course there would be more clarity if all these species simply had North added to their common names to undoubtedly refer to the continent (or northern half of the Americas), but this is usually not the case outside of our website.
+However, for some reason many will make an exception for Lontra canadensis, which is often called the North American river otter.

 They possess anal scent glands for communication